Privacy and Technology Law Fellowship

 Full-Time/Part-Time: Full-Time

-The George Washington University Law School seeks applications for a one-year graduate fellowship, specializing in privacy and technology law, beginning July 1, 2024, with the possibility of renewal for a second year.
-The successful candidate will also serve as a Visiting Associate Professor of Law.
+The George Washington University Law School seeks applications for a one-year graduate fellowship, specializing in privacy and technology law, beginning as early as July 1, 2026, with the possibility of renewal for a second year.
+The successful candidate will be GW Law’s second Privacy and Technology Law Fellow and also serve as a Visiting Associate Professor of Law.
+The Fellow will be part of the GW Center for Law and Technology: The Bernard Center.

 The Privacy and Technology Law Fellowship is designed to assist attorneys who are interested in pursuing a full-time legal academic career in some area of privacy and technology law.